How to Fix Sagging Couch Cushions (Easy Step-by-Step Guide)

 - Correct thickness (measure carefully)

-High-density foam lasts longer and prevents future sagging.
+High-density foam lasts longer and helps prevent future sagging.

 Sometimes the problem is not the cushion — it’s the base of the sofa.